310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 {% bubble Chiaki mgn %}
 I’ve made it a habit to read something before I sleep, but… yeah, alright.
 I can always read some other time.

 Let’s try to spend some time with them without disturbing Nito’s sleep.
-Getting closer to everyone is also another objective of this sleepover.
+Getting closer to everyone is also another objective of this sleepover party.

 My beloved comrades!
 What are you all doing over in that corner?
 Let us take part in it, too~♪
 {% endbubble %}